-The National Heavy Vehicle Driver Competency Framework (Framework) was developed collaboratively by governments to establish minimum competency and assessment standards for heavy vehicle drivers across Australia.
-While the Framework was intended to apply in all states and territories, it has only been implemented in four jurisdictions: New South Wales, Tasmania, Victoria and the Northern Territory.
+The National Heavy Vehicle Driver Competency Framework (Framework) was developed by Australian governments to set minimum competency and assessment standards for heavy vehicle drivers.

-The project was delivered by a highly qualified consortium, led by the Chartered Institute of Logistics and Transport Australia (CILT-A), in collaboration with the Monash University Accident Research Centre (MUARC), the National Road Safety Partnership Program and the National Truck Accident Research Centre.
+The review of the NHVDCF was delivered by a highly qualified consortium, led by the Chartered Institute of Logistics and Transport Australia (CILT-A), in collaboration with the Monash University Accident Research Centre (MUARC), the National Road Safety Partnership Program and the National Truck Accident Research Centre.

 The consortium was led by Dr Kim Hassall, National Chair of CILT-A and Professor Sharon Newman, former Associate Director of the Systems Safety Team at MUARC.